Home

 Care of Dwarf Papyrus and Lilacs

-Care of Dwarf Papyrus and Lilacs include pruning, fertilizers, watering etc. Dwarf Papyrus pruning is done No pruning needed and Lilacs pruning is done Prune after flowering, Prune prior to new growth, Remove dead leaves and Remove dead or diseased plant parts.
+Care of Dwarf Papyrus and Lilacs include pruning, fertilizers, watering etc. Dwarf Papyrus pruning is done and Lilacs pruning is done Prune after flowering, Prune prior to new growth, Remove dead leaves and Remove dead or diseased plant parts.
 In summer Dwarf Papyrus needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Lilacs needs Lots of watering and in winter, it needs Average Water.

 Sedge and Rush